My loved one is struggling; where can they access help at King’s?

 How the university will deal with your concern

-This system filters and monitors cases based on categories submitted and the language used in your request.
-Please provide detailed information so we can help you as soon as possible.
 If appropriate, we’ll make a referral to our Student of Concern procedure, as outlined in our article I’m concerned about a student/peer.

 Student Services will be guided by the King’s College London Safeguarding Policy.
 To understand how we manage confidentiality, please read our article When I share information with a student support service, is this kept confidential?